 Smoked Dutch Apple Pie

-If you want a more traditional apple pie with a crust topping, you can double the crust recipe below and make your crust topping that way in whatever design you want.
-Which isn’t a bad idea, either.
-The crust is all homemade and a full butter crust (no shortening) which means it is absolutely full of flavor and so flaky and tender.
+If you want a more traditional apple pie with a crust topping, you can double the crust recipe below and make your crust topping in whatever design you want.
+The crust is all homemade and a full butter crust (no shortening) which means it is absolutely full of flavor and oh-so flaky and tender.

 If you decide to go the double crust route, I’m a sucker for a classic lattice pie topping, but I’ll let you take the creative reins on this one.